oneapi-src/oneDAL/docs/source/onedal/glossary.rst

     Result options:
+    Result options:
-        Entities that mimic C++ enums.
-Serve to define which particular results of algorithm should be computed.
-Result options usage can alternate default algorithm flow and result in performance difference (in general fewer count of results corresponds higher performance).
+        Result options are entities that mimic C++ enums.
+They are used to specify which results of an algorithm should be computed.
+The use of result options may alter the default algorithm flow and result in performance differences.
+        In general, fewer results to compute means faster performance.
-        Invalid set of result options usage or access to the uncomputed algorithm result leads to an error throwing.
+        An error is thrown when you use an invalid set of result options or try to access the results that are not yet computed.

         **Example:** k-NN Classification algorithm can perform classification and also return indices and distances to the nearest observations as a